Florence Griffith Joyner: Allegations of performance-enhancing drug use

-Personal life
+Personal life and death

-Griffith's nickname among family was "Dee Dee".
+Griffith's nickname among her family was "Dee Dee".
 She was briefly engaged to hurdler Greg Foster.
-In 1987, Griffith married 1984 Olympic triple jump champion Al Joyner, whom Griffith had first met at the 1980 Olympic Trials.
+In 1987, Griffith married 1984 Olympic triple-jump champion Al Joyner, whom Griffith had first met at the 1980 Olympic trials.
 Through her marriage to Joyner she was sister-in-law to track and field athlete Jackie Joyner-Kersee.
 Griffith and Joyner had one daughter together, Mary Ruth Joyner, born November 15, 1990.

+Griffith Joyner held the support of her loved ones.
+She came from a family of determination and persistence, with the motto of "if you try, try again.
+This motto motivated Joyner to keep going, eventually creating her own motto.
+"Believe, Achieve, Succeed".
+It was always clear how much love Joyner had for her daughter Mary Ruth Joyner.
+Mary continues to share the legacy of her mother and continues to support and speak highly of the track icon.
+Mary Joyner has described her mother as a calm spirit, stating "when she enters a room, you would feel this aura of calmness and happiness.
+She brought everybody together."

 Death

 On September 21, 1998, Griffith Joyner died in her sleep at home in the Canyon Crest neighborhood of Mission Viejo, California, at the age of 38.
-The unexpected death was investigated by the Orange County Sheriff-Coroner's office, which announced on September 22 that the cause of death was suffocation during a severe epileptic seizure.
+The unexpected death was investigated by the Orange County Sheriff-Coroner's office, which on September 22 declared the cause of death to be suffocation during a severe epileptic seizure.

 Griffith Joyner was found to have had a cavernous hemangioma, a congenital vascular brain abnormality that made her subject to seizures.
-According to a family attorney, she had suffered a tonic-clonic seizure in 1990 and had been treated for seizures in 1993 and 1994.
+According to a family attorney, she had a tonic–clonic seizure in 1990 and had been treated for seizures in 1993 and 1994.
 According to the Sheriff-Coroner's office, the only drugs in her system when she died were small amounts of two common over-the-counter drugs, acetaminophen and the antihistamine Benadryl.

 Legacy

 USA Track & Field inducted her into its Hall of Fame in 1995.
 In 2000, the 102nd Street School in Los Angeles was renamed Florence Griffith Joyner Elementary School.
 Griffith Joyner had attended the school as a child.
 The city of Mission Viejo dedicated a park at the entrance to her neighborhood in her honor.
 Griffith Joyner was also an artist and painter.
 Her work has been on display as part the Art of The Olympians (AOTO).
 She is one of two posthumous members of AOTO, the other being the founder and Olympian, Al Oerter.
-In Time's 2020 list of the most influential women of the past century, she was named woman of the year for 1988.
+In Time's 2020 list of the most influential women of the past century, she was named Woman of the Year for 1988.